How to Cook Orzo

 Cover the bowl with plastic wrap and place in the refrigerator.
 Chill for 4 to 24 hours.
 Stir gently before serving.

 Like rice and other pastas, orzo makes a hearty addition to soups and works especially well in broth-base (as opposed to cream-base) soups.
-Add about 1/2 cup dried orzo for each 6 cups broth or other liquid in the soup.
+Stir in 1/2 cup dried orzo for every 6 cups broth or other liquid in the soup.
 Add the orzo 10 minutes before the end of cooking time, and cook until the orzo is tender.